 Confidence Intervals for Order Statistics, Medians and Percentiles

 We now turn our attention to estimating confidence intervals for order statistics, medians, and percentile.
-On this webpage, we focus on one approach to estimating the confidence interval for order statistics and the median.
+On this webpage, we focus on one approach for estimating the confidence interval for order statistics and the median.
 On the following web pages, we explore the following related topics:

 Key Property